 - Egg white–This will help the bread crumb topping stick to the poppers.
 Save your egg yolks for Hollandaise sauce or custard-based desserts, like this lemon meringue tart or dark chocolate ice cream.

-- Set the air fryer to 390°F. Add the peppers and cook until golden.
+- Set the air fryer to 390°F. Add the peppers in a single layer.

 With an intensity of 2000 to 8000 Scoville units, jalapeño peppers are considered mildly spicy.
 Compared to other fresh chile peppers, they fall in the middle of the scale, with poblanos and shishitos being milder and Thai and habanero chiles being much spicier.

-If you’re feeding a big group, you can double or even triple the recipe.
+You can double or even triple the recipe if you’re feeding a big group.
 However, you will need to air fry the poppers in batches.
-Only fry as many as will comfortably fit in a single layer in your air fryer basket at a time.
+Fry only as many poppers as will comfortably fit in a single layer in your air fryer basket.

 - Always wear gloves when handling hot peppers, and avoid touching your eyes.

-- After halving the peppers, run them under water to easily remove the seeds and membrane.
+- After halving the peppers, run them under water to remove the seeds and membrane easily.

-- To make your jalapeño poppers hotter, leave some of the seeds and membrane in them after halving.
+- To make your jalapeño poppers hotter, don’t remove all of the seeds and membrane after halving.

 - If your jalapeño peppers are smaller than average, reduce the cooking time to 6 minutes.